alistairboyce11/explaining_waves/README.md

 required:
 mkdir ../wavefront_movie_outputs/

-body_wave_predictions_wavefronts.py_
+expl_waves_movie.py
-Creates simplified wavefront movies using ObsPy
+Creates wavefront movies using ObsPy and animates synthetic seismogram

-make_synth_movie.py

-Generates a synthetic waveform, saves as PICKLE and saves png snapshots.
+phase_finder.py
+Obspy Taup toolkit used to make dictionary that can be queried for phase arrivals, ray parameters, arrival times, turning depths.

+gen_seis.py
+Used to generate synthetic seismogram.

+Testing_Scripts
+This has the scripts used to test the functions in scripts above.